deeplearningcentre/rps/README.md

 # rockPaperScissor
 Hi this is the first game I have created myself.
 Anyone can create this game with little bit programming knowledge.
-All you have to do is implement logic using if-else statement and use loop to continue your game.The time I spend a lot to design its UI.
+All you have to do is implement logic using if-else statement and use loop to continue your game.The time I spend a lot to design its UI.<br

-coderoo7.github.io/rockPaperScissor

 ## INTRODUCTION
 Rock Paper Scissor game is known by different names in different country like in India it is known by **Ro Sham Ba**.<br>